 No place to dig a garden?
-You can still grow your own food!
-You can raise substantial amounts of many edibles in containers or pots on a patio, deck, porch or balcony.
-Container gardening has grown rapidly recently and we have developed an increasing number of compact and dwarf varieties intended to succeed in small spaces.
-Containers also make it easier for you to control the soil, light, water and fertilizer.
+You can still grow your own food with container vegetable gardening.
+Even those of us with no garden space can raise substantial volumes of container grown vegetables, fruit and herbs in all sorts of containers or pots on a patio, deck, porch or balcony.
+Container gardening has grown rapidly in recent years and gardeners have developed an increasing number of compact and dwarf varieties designed to succeed in small spaces.

 Container Vegetable Gardening Quick Start Guide

 Bigger is better.
-The greatest challenge of container gardening is watering since soil dries out faster in pots than in the ground.
-A larger volume of soil won't dry out as fast, so choose the largest gardening pot you can.
+The greatest challenge of container vegetable gardening is watering since soil dries out faster in pots than in the ground.
+A larger volume of soil won't dry out as quickly, so choose the largest gardening pot you can find.
 It's fine to mix compatible plants together in a single large planter.
 Make certain that every container has holes so excess water can drain away from the soil.

 Plan for watering.
 So-called self watering containers have a reservoir beneath the soil topped with a grid through which the roots can reach down to the water.
 With these containers you won't have to water as often, but you still have to keep that reservoir filled.
 In the hot summer mature plants will empty that reservoir fast, so you may have to fill it daily.
 Spread mulch over the soil in pots just as you would in a garden, to keep moisture from evaporating.
 Planning a summer vacation?
 It may be wise to stick to spring and fall crops, such as greens, peas and radishes, and let the pot garden go fallow while you're gone.